 - Development of Station Gateway scheme

-- Highway development in London Road and County Oak Way
+- Manor Royal highway development in London Road, County Oak Way and addition of a new bus lane

 - Installation of new bus shelters and super hubs in Crawley town centre

-- Installation of a bus lane, an intelligent mobility platform and outdoor media in Manor Royal
+- Manor Royal installation of intelligent mobility platform and outdoors media

 - Manor Royal super hubs and bus shelters